modir/laminas-book/docs/operation.md

 $application = new Application();
 ~~~

+!!! note
-> Although the alias allows to use a short class name instead of the full name,
+    Although the alias allows to use a short class name instead of the full name,
-> its usage is optional.
+    its usage is optional.
 You are not required to always use aliases, and can
-> refer the class by its fully-qualified name.
+    refer the class by its fully-qualified name.

 Every PHP file of your application typically defines the namespace
 (except *index.php* entry script and config files, which typically do not).